Latest Country Reports

 While the law provides criminal penalties for official corruption, the government did not implement the law effectively, and officials reportedly often engaged in corrupt practices with impunity.
 Corruption existed in the security forces and in all social and economic sectors.
 Factors encouraging corruption included the existence of patronage networks, a lack of transparency and accountability, and the fear that the government would retaliate against a citizen who chose to highlight a corrupt act.
 According to Freedom House and the World Bank’s Worldwide Governance Indicators, the country had a severe corruption problem.

-As in the previous year, the president reprimanded a number of ministers and government officials, dismissing some from their positions.
-There were unconfirmed reports, for example, that President Berdimuhamedov dismissed the rector of the Medical University on July 6, in part for accepting a $50,000 bribe from a student seeking admission.
-On July 23, the Prosecutor General’s Office reported that the former deputy minister of communications was imprisoned on money laundering charges.
+Corruption: The president reprimanded and dismissed a number of ministers and government officials from their positions over allegations of corruption.
+On August 31, authorities fired the Ashgabat prosecutor general for soliciting bribes and using his official position for personal gain.
+On September 20, authorities fired the chairmen of the state agencies of cotton, wheat, and the main tax service for using public office for private gain, bribery, and nepotism.
 Authorities investigated and arrested officials in other ministries for alleged malfeasance, although a lack of information about their cases made it difficult to determine whether their arrests were politically motivated.
 The Prosecutor General’s Office and Ministry of National Security lead government efforts to combat corruption.

-The law does not require elected or appointed officials to disclose their incomes or assets.
+Financial Disclosure: The law does not require elected or appointed officials to disclose their incomes or assets.
 Financial disclosure requirements are neither transparent nor consistent with international norms.
 Government enterprises are not required to publicize financial statements, even to foreign partners.
-Financial audits are often conducted by local auditors, not internationally recognized firms.
+Local auditors, not internationally recognized firms, often conducted financial audits.

-There is no law that allows for public access to government information, and in practice the government did not provide access.
+Public Access to Information: Although the January Law on the Mass Media allows for public access to government information if requested through accredited mass media sources, the government did not provide such access.
 Authorities denied requests for specific information on the grounds that the information was a state secret.
 Some statistical data were considered state secrets.
 There was no public disclosure of demographic data, and officials published manipulated economic and financial data to justify state policies and expenditures.

 Section 5.
 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Violations of Human Rights